tunip3/psx-box/README.md

 # psx-box
 ![Alt text](  http://i.imgur.com/mkp3JJb.jpg "psx-box")

-Progress 90 - 95% roughly
+Progress 95 - 99.9% roughly

-# What's already done?
+# What's already been done?

- Memory has been implemented
- CD-Rom has been implemented
- Input has been implemented
- SPU Code has been implemented
- CPU Decoder has been implemented
- Rendering code has been implemented
- Dma Core Code has been implemented
- Timing code has been implemented
- GPU Code has been implemented

-# Work left to do

-The User Interface
+The user interface has been mostly finished.
+The core library which psx-box is based on has already been written.
+The only thing left is just implementing the core library into the main project possibly through p_invoke so the emulator can be called.

 # Current state of the Emulator

-Work on The U.I. has just begun.
-So far the mainpage is almost finished.
+Work on The U.I. is mostly finished. psx-box should be seeing a release soon.

 ![Alt text](  http://i.imgur.com/aJpiChk.png "psx-box")